Complementary and Alternative Medicine for Diabetes

 nerve pain (peripheral neuropathy).
 Experts agree that more research is needed.

-particularly aerobic exercises.
+aerobic exercises.
 These include walking, bicycling, and dancing.

 Here are a few tips before starting a new exercise routine: